DawnDeWaay/tdd-amplify-react/README.md

 ## Reset Form

-One a note is saved the name and description fields should be reset to empty strings.
+When a note is saved the name and description fields should be reset to empty strings.

 - Add a test to `NoteForm.test.js`